When Should I Take the MCAT?

 This is often something students forget about.
 You want to pick an exam location that is going to be convenient for you.
 Just like all things in medical school admissions, early is always better.
 It is in your best interest to register for your MCAT exam date ASAP.
 This way you are committed to studying for the exam and you are going to take the test at your preferred location.
 (Some testing centers fill up fast!)

-No matter when you choose to test in 2024, you can still get started now and spread your preparation out.
+No matter when you choose to take the MCAT, you can still get started now and spread your preparation out.
 Even if you haven’t completed your prerequisite courses, reviewing old content can ensure you stay fresh and up to date.
 At any point, signing up for a Kaplan MCAT course gives you access to our Review Books, MCAT Workshops, Science Review Videos, and much more.

 Kaplan is the official MCAT® prep of the American Medical Student Association.